 ‘So, what’s your book about?’ the agent asks.

 ‘Well, it’s a spy thriller, and the basic idea is…’

-And you hit her with your Awesome High Concept.
+Then you hit her with your High Concept.

-‘Oh that’s interesting,’ she says.
-‘We’re always looking for good thrillers.
+‘Oh, that’s interesting,’ she says.
+‘We’re always looking for original stories.
 What actually happens?’

 And you’re off.
 You jab her with the Killer Logline.